 About tournament competition…

 There are a couple of reasons you haven’t seen my name on major tournament champion lists.
 One is that during my competitive years, I was mostly in Japan.
 Japan has the highest level of competition in the world, and Tokyo has by far the most great competition of any city.
-Qualifying for major tournaments in Tokyo is not easy.
+Qualifying for major tournaments in Japan is not easy.
 To get a spot representing Tokyo in the All-Japans, you must first place in the top 8 in the All-Tokyo competition.
 I have actually done this several times.
 I represented Tokyo in kumite once and kata twice and actually qualified yet again for both kata and kumite in my last year there (1997), just before moving back to the US, but forfeited my spot because I didn’t want to wait around for an extra two months just for the tournament.
 Even if you can make it to the All-Japans, though, that certainly doesn’t mean you’re home-free by any means.
 Japan has many more high-level karate competitors than any other country, and maybe all other countries combined.

 How much training do you get in these days?

-Unfortunately, I cannot train as much as I would like.
-Who does?
-What time I do have for karate, I concentrate more these days on teaching and furthering my knowledge and research in an effort to help others succeed past the point that I have reached in my own training.
+I concentrate more these days on teaching and furthering my knowledge and research in an effort to help others succeed past the point that I have reached in my own training.
 When classes at my dojo are comprised of only more advanced members, I sometimes get a good amount of training in.
 And when I have guest instructors teaching, I often get a good workout in as well.
 But more often my time at the dojo is spent helping students.
 I also workout outside of the dojo doing Karate and calisthenics and have spent time cross-training in related activities including boxing, kick-boxing, and jujutsu, and try to refresh my memory of Aikido and other martial arts when I have time.